 10 Awesome Vehicles That Might Qualify as a Business Write Off

 Opinion Page / Op-Ed Article Archives

-As you may know, the Section 179 Deduction can be used by businesses to write off certain qualifying vehicles.
-Affectionately called the “Hummer Loophole”, this particular part of the law allows your businesses to purchase certain vehicles and write a portion of them off with many SUVs making the list of Section 179 qualified vehicles that weigh over 6,000 pounds..
-However, there were limits put in place to avoid abuse of the deduction.
+The Section 179 Deduction can be utilized by businesses for certain qualifying vehicle purchases.
+Affectionately called the “Hummer Loophole”, this particular part of the law permits your business to purchase specific vehicles and deduct a portion of their cost.
+Many SUVs, for instance, make the list of Section 179 qualifying vehicles that weigh over 6,000 pounds.
+However, limits have been set to prevent the misuse of this deduction.
 (Darn!)

-The main purpose of the deduction is for vehicles specifically used for businesses, like your passenger vans can be deducted.
-Now, if you’re going to get a van, then the best on the market at the time of this writing is the GMC Savana.
-However, the title of this article is “10 Awesome Vehicles…” so you won’t see any vans on the list.
+The deduction’s purpose is for vehicles specifically used for businesses.
+For instance, business vans can be deducted.
+But the title of this article is “10 Awesome Vehicles…” so you won’t see any vans on the list.
 Vans are practical, yes, but they’re not awesome.
+Now, onto the list of “Top 10 Business Vehicles”.
+Keep in mind, this list is subjective and for entertainment purposes only.

 1. Chevy Tahoe

 At the top of the list is one of Motor Week’s “Best Large Utility Vehicles”, the Chevy Tahoe..
 The performance is awesome, but its greatest features have to do with safety as it’s scored high on crash tests.
 This will make you feel great when driving around your family – er – “business passengers”.

 2. Cadillac Escalade